slviajero/tinybasic/MANUAL.md

 Tutorial programs: hello.bas and table.bas.

+A positive number aligns to the right Palo Alto BASIC style.
+A negative number aligns to the right side.
+Setting #0 removes the format.

 BASIC I/O is stream based.
 Streams are numbered.
 The console I/O on a POSIX system or Serial on an Arduino is stream number 1.
 Other prefefined stream numbers are 2 for displays, 4 for secondary serial and 16 for files.
 Please look at the file I/O section and the hardware driver chapter for more information.

 Printing to a display would be done with